 Stroke Service

 The PGY2 neurology resident spends two months on the Stroke Service at Presbyterian University Hospital.
 The Stroke Service is comprised of three neurology residents (2 juniors and 1 senior) as well as our stroke trained physician assistant, a stroke fellow and stroke attending.
 The Stroke Service is a very busy clinical service supported strongly by the community, and conventional referrals throughout Western Pennsylvania, Southern New York, Eastern Ohio and Northern West Virginia, as well as increasing numbers of telemedicine referrals from those regions.
-We continue to be one of the busiest Neuro-interventional centers in the nation and have three Interventional Vascular physicians on staff in addition to other stroke faculty.
-A typical day on the Stroke Service starts with morning Attending rounds at which time images are reviewed with faculty and discussions of patient care center around evidence-based medicine are conducted.
+We continue to be one of the busiest Neuro-interventional centers in the nation and have 4 Neuro IR physicians on staff in addition to other stroke faculty.
 Equal emphasis is given to acute care issues and secondary stroke prevention.
 The neurology residents work with the Vascular Neurology Fellows in managing new patients as well as emergency room consults and transfers as they come in throughout the day.
 The resident is given the opportunity to manage many patients who require TNK, intra-arterial thrombolysis, intra-arterial clot retrieval, and stenting of carotid or vertebrobasilar arteries, as well as intracranial hemorrhages.
 PGY-3 and PGY-4 neurology residents serve as senior residents on the service for 1 month each year.
 Many patients are evaluated remotely via telemedicine before transfer to the UPMC stroke service.
-Residents are introduced to this important educational opportunity depending on their individual level of interest.
+Residents are introduced to this important educational opportunity depending on their individual level of interest One of the more unique aspects of our services is the first hand acuity our residents get as the hospital does not have a neurocritical care consult service so our residents are the first call for neurocritical care emergencies in the hospital and continue to manage critical ill patients in the ICU even when on stroke or ward service!

 Neurology Consultation Service

 All neurology residents will spend one month per year on the Neurology Consultation Service at Presbyterian Hospital.
-This includes consultations from Presbyterian Hospital, Montefiore Hospital, Western Psychiatric Institute and Clinic, and Magee Women’s Hospital.
-The PGY2 resident will always be with a PGY3 or PGY4 resident, who serves as the senior resident on the service.
-Typically, medical students, as well as Psychiatry and Internal Medicine residents will be on the service as well.
-All consultations are seen initially by a resident or medical student and then presented to the attending physician.
-All imaging is reviewed and case discussion centers on the literature and evidence-based medicine.
-Emergency room consultations are also seen by the consult team during the day.
+This includes consultations from Presbyterian Hospital, Montefiore Hospital, and Western Psychiatric Institute and Clinic, The PGY2 resident will always be with a PGY3 or PGY4 resident, who serves as the senior resident on the service.
 The resident encounters an exceptionally wide variety of cases on this service, many of which demand acute management, including patients from medical and surgical intensive care units, the neurosurgery and trauma services, surgical subspecialty services, transplantation services and the transplant ICU, as well as internal medicine and medical subspecialty services.

 Neurology Ward Service